-Based on these two observations, natural partition between host software and the graphics acceleration hardware is at the Slice layer if the hardware performs off-host
+Based on these two observations, natural partition between host software and the graphics acceleration hardware is at the Slice layer if the hardware performs off-host VLD operations.

-VLD operations.
 This partition provides the maximal host acceleration while also replying on host for high level bitstream syntax decoding to simplify the graphics accelerator's complexity.
-This host/accelerator partition is fully supported by common API interfaces.
+This host/accelerator partition is fully supported by DXVA API interface.
+With the DXVA API structure closely matches with our hardware interface, driver overhead is also minimized.